Frequently Asked Questions

 Who can apply for ACA Marketplace coverage?

-Marketplace coverage is generally available to individuals and families under age 65 who do not have access to other qualifying health insurance coverage.
+Marketplace coverage is generally available to individuals and families under age 65 who do not have access to qualifying health insurance coverage elsewhere.

 Can I get Marketplace coverage if I retire before Medicare eligibility?